florish/pickleball/article.md

 ## Article overview

 First, the simulator setup is explained.
-The simulator is then used to show the differences between two types of doubles scoring:
+This setup is then used to show the differences between two types of doubles scoring:

 1. **Traditional scoring**: the official (non-provisional) 2025 scoring rules
 2. **Rally scoring**: the provisional 2025 rally scoring rules